An officer pleads guilty in a choking incident, and an ex-NFL prospect struggles to put his life back together - KESQ

 The real win, Marrow’s attorney said, was when Rose signed a document saying, “I knowingly forfeit and relinquish all rights, titles and privileges of practicing as a peace officer in the state of Georgia for life.”

-Henry County District Attorney Darius Pattillo did not return an email and phone call seeking comment, but he issued a statement saying Rose had been held accountable.
+The plea “reflects the edict that no one is above the law — not even police officers,” Henry County District Attorney Darius Pattillo said in a statement asserting Rose had been held accountable.

-“Through his revealing words and actions, David Rose tarnished the badge that represents all the honorable and brave men and women who serve in law enforcement,” Pattillo said.
+“Through his revealing words and actions, David Rose tarnished the badge that represents all the honorable and brave men and women who serve in law enforcement,” the prosecutor said.
 “Rose will never work as a police officer again.”

 Rose’s attorney did not respond to CNN’s request for comment.